Skip to main content

 Top-k queries

-For example, the following query returns the names and salaries of the 10 highest income earners:
+For example, the following query returns the names and salaries of the 10 best payed employees:

 limit 10